UK's Halma FY profit rises 17 pct, aided by acquisitions

-BRIEF-Hainan Haiyao confirms to issue 1.3 bln yuan 5-year bonds with coupon rate of 7 pct

-* Says it confirms to issue 1.3 billion yuan 5-year public corporate bonds with coupon rate of 7 percent

-June 13 Halma Plc's full-year profit rose 17 percent, the healthcare devices maker said on Tuesday, as acquisitions boosted sales across all its units.
+June 13 (Reuters) - Halma Plc's full-year profit rose 17 percent, the healthcare devices maker said on Tuesday, as acquisitions boosted sales across all its units.

 The company, which makes employee safety devices, fire and smoke detectors and medical devices, said adjusted pre-tax profit for the year ended April 1 rose to 194 million pounds ($245.82 million) from 166 million pounds a year ago.